 - 5G support and WiFi 6E

-This chip can’t rival the top options from Qualcomm or Apple and there are likely far quicker phones at this price – the newly-announced £559 Poco F5 Pro being a notable example – but Google’s approach has always favoured advances outside of pure speed.
+This chip can’t rival the top options from Qualcomm or Apple, and there are far quicker phones at this price – the £579 Nothing Phone (2) being a notable example – but Google’s approach has always favoured advances outside of pure speed.
 Tensor ensures camera processing is quick and that all the AI features built into the software run with minimal fuss.

 It’s still a fast piece of silicon though, playing Call of Duty Mobile with few hiccups and accomplishing everyday tasks with ease.
 There’s also 8GB RAM and 128GB of storage – a fairly standard duo for a Pixel device.